stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  You can find this mapping by... (node.todo)
+  You can find all the Account Store Mappings for an Application by using the ``getAccountStoreMappings()`` collection:

   .. literalinclude:: code/nodejs/authentication/get_asm_req.js
       :language: javascript